PBusienei/Monthly-searches-on-the-Metro-Nashville-website/README.md

   December     |   12

-- Create a header at the top of column F called “Month Num”.
+- Created a header at the top of column F called “Month Num”.
 Use a `VLOOKUP` to match the month name in the Month column (A) to the lookup table in `M11`:`N22` in order to populate the “Month Num” in column K.

-- Select columns A through F and create a custom sort (Home --> Sort & Filter --> Custom Sort).
+- Selected columns A through F and created a custom sort (Home --> Sort & Filter --> Custom Sort).
-- Sort by the largest to smallest Year as your first level, Month Num largest to smallest as your second value, and Query Text A-Z as your third level.
-Scroll through to find how many times “fairgrounds” was searched in July 2018.
+- Sorted by the largest to smallest Year as first level, Month Num largest to smallest as second value, and Query Text A-Z as third level.
+Find how many times “fairgrounds” was searched in July 2018.

 - Find which month in 2016 had the most searches for “fire”.
-Try to use a Custom Sort to save yourself from too much scrolling up and down.
+Used a Custom Sort(to save time of scrolling up and down).

-- Enter text (“all query counts over 100:” in `M7` and use `COUNTIF()` in `N7` to count the number of times a query was run more than 100 times in a given month.
+- Entered text (“all query counts over 100:” in `M7` and use `COUNTIF()` in `N7` to count the number of times a query was run more than 100 times in a given month.

-- Enter text (“query for codes over 100 times:”) in `M8` and use `COUNTIFS()` to find the number of times users searched for ‘codes’ more than 100 times in a given month.
+- Entered text (“query for codes over 100 times:”) in `M8` and use `COUNTIFS()` to find the number of times users searched for ‘codes’ more than 100 times in a given month.

-- Create a new column (G) with a header of “Volume”.
+- Created a new column (G) with a header of “Volume”.
 Populate this column with one of 3 categories: ‘Low’, ‘Medium’, ‘High’.
 Low volume searches happened less than 50 times in a month, medium volume searches happened between 50 and 100 times in a month (inclusive), and high volume searches were conducted more than 100 times in a month.